 –Wendy in the role of Stage Manager

 Want to know who and what goes where and when and how?
 Wendy’s the one who has it well under control.
 Since 2005, Wendy has expertly juggled all of the details for Platypus Theatre productions, from monster’s heads to lighting cues.
 Not only does she manage the Platypus touring company’s stage, but she also works with theatres all over Eastern and Central Canada.
-As often as she can, she jets off to far places to photograph the world, and has been known to skydive over the desert in Namibia or outrace a gaucho in Argentina.
+And as often as possible, she jets off to far places to photograph the world, most recently in the far reaches of Mongolia.
+Wendy has also been known to skydive over the desert in Namibia or outrace a gaucho in Argentina.
 Her favorite part about Platypus shows is watching the kids follow every turn in the story in rapt attention.
 And the climax of the Gimquat still makes her cry, even after all of these years.
 No wonder we’re wild about Wendy!